Fluance RT85 turntable review: Sound that’s worth the effort

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Listening to music on vinyl has made a major comeback after declining in the early digital age.
-Whether or not you subscribe to the notion that the sonic qualities of long-playing records are superior to streaming, the act of flipping through LPs and admiring the sleeve art is a ritualistic experience that’s back in vogue.
+Whether or not you subscribe to the notion that the sonic qualities of long-playing records are superior to streaming, flipping through LPs and admiring the sleeve art is a ritualistic experience that’s back in vogue.
 But people aren’t collecting just to collect, so many home audio manufacturers have brought premium turntables to market.
-The Fluance RT85 record player is a belt-driven turntable that delivers stable, accurate, low-noise playback so you can enjoy an album’s analog artistry as much as its visual design.
+We’re taking a closer look at the Fluance RT85 record player—a belt-driven turntable delivering stable, accurate, low-noise playback so you can enjoy an album’s analog artistry as much as its visual design.

-Fluance, a Niagara Falls-based Canadian speaker company, designed the RT85 to be the flagship of its hi-fi turntable line.
+Fluance, a Niagara Falls-based Canadian speaker company, designed the RT85 turntable as the flagship of its hi-fi line.
 While not the most affordable record player, the RT85’s feature set and sonic performance are for audiophiles and music aficionados who want the best listening experience possible.
-Let’s take a look at this heavy-hitting, high-value option.
+Let’s take this heavy-hitting, high-value option for a spin.

 The Fluance RT85’s design

 Record players have come a long way since the first needle touched wax in 1948.
-The RT85 offers way more than nostalgic appeal; its design features consistent playback speed with minimal resonance and unwanted transfer of motion.
-What that means is that once you put a record on the platter the only thing rocking out will be you.
+The RT85 offers way more than nostalgic appeal; its design features consistent playback speed with minimal resonance and unwanted motion transfer.
+That means that once you put a record on the platter, the only thing rocking out will be you.

 The RT85 is a two-speed servo-controlled belt-driven design.
 This means the motor doesn’t rotate the platter directly.
-Cheaper belt-drive systems have a reputation for inconsistent speeds due to motor and platter separation, but connective belt problems are mitigated with a heavy platter that maintains momentum using its mass.
+Cheaper belt-drive systems are known for inconsistent speeds due to motor and platter separation.
+Still, connective belt problems are mitigated with a heavy platter that maintains momentum using its mass.
 Fortunately, the RT85’s platter is exceptionally heavy.
 Its motor is also isolated from the plinth—a thoughtful design move that should theoretically reduce the stylus picking up motor noise.
 A speed control contributes to precise playback (which can accommodate 33 ⅓ RPM and 45 RPM sources, but not 78 RPM).

-Importantly, the RT85 does not include its own preamp.
-Though it has two standard RCA outputs on the rear and comes with gold-plated RCA cables, you’ll need to bring your own stereo receiver with a dedicated phono RCA input in order to pair it with some appropriately expressive speakers (such as the Fluance Ai41s).
+Importantly, the RT85 does not include a preamp.
+Though it has two standard RCA outputs on the rear and comes with gold-plated RCA cables, you’ll need to bring a stereo receiver with a dedicated phono RCA input, or a phono preamp to act as an intermediate interface, to pair it with some appropriately expressive speakers (such as the Fluance Ai41s, or another selection from our best speakers for music).
 This detail is easy to overlook, as many cheaper record players include built-in preamps or even USB connectivity.
 The lack of an integrated phono preamp allows power users to fine-tune their stereo systems, but more casual users might see this as a minus.
 You’ve been warned.